Laboratory Testing Services Manual - Guidelines for Specimen Shipping and Mailing

 Biological Substance, Category B, UN3373 Label Specs: Each side of the diamond must be a minimum of 2 inches (50 mm) long, with a border of at least 2 mm width.
 “Biological Substance Category B” and “UN3373” must be a minimum of 6 mm.
 Image source: DSHS.

-For the laboratory to be able to test received specimens, each specimen must be labeled correctly and be accompanied with a completed specimen submission form.
+For the laboratory to be able to test received specimens, each specimen must be labeled correctly and be accompanied by a completed specimen submission form.
 Specimens that are incorrectly labeled cannot be tested.
 Good Laboratory Practice recommends, and our federal license requires that patients’ names be provided on specimen containers.
 Submission forms contain patients’ Protected Health Information (PHI), so they need to be packaged accordingly.
 To ensure the satisfactory receipt and proper testing of your specimens in the Laboratory, it is necessary to:

 - Label Each Specimen Container (Primary Receptacle) The patient’s name and at least one other unique patient identifier on the specimen need to be identical to the patient identifiers on the specimen submission form(s).
 Acceptable specimen identifiers include, but are not limited to the: